Trump voices anger at Putin for comments about Ukraine's Zelenskyy and threatens sanctions on Russia

-KYIV, Ukraine — (AP) — U.S. President Donald Trump voiced anger Sunday at Russian President Vladimir Putin for comments he made about Ukraine and its president Volodymyr Zelenskyy.
+WASHINGTON — (AP) — President Donald Trump voiced anger Sunday at Russian President Vladimir Putin for comments he made about Ukraine and its president Volodymyr Zelenskyy.

 In an early Sunday morning phone interview with NBC News, Trump was referencing comments Putin made Friday about temporarily putting Ukraine under external governance.
 Trump said he was "angry, pissed off" when Putin "started getting into Zelenskyy's credibility."